-This change would not result in a cost savings to the state or the Texas Board of Professional Geoscientists.
+This change would not result in any additional cost or cost savings to the state or the TBPG.
 However, providing for the TBPG to hold a meeting that is not subject to the Open Meetings Act to discuss a complaint investigation and potential disciplinary action would allow the TBPG to maintain confidentiality while being more thorough in its investigations and more accurate in its determinations of violations.
 The proposed change allowing the TBPG to review complaints in meetings that are not subject to the Open Meetings Act would also increase the consistency of proposed disciplinary actions and the likelihood that the TBPG Board will be in concurrence with orders that eventually come before it.